ACE inhibitorsAngiotensin-converting enzyme inhibitors

 - Don't take ACE inhibitors if you are planning to become pregnant, are pregnant, or are breastfeeding.
 Call your provider if you become pregnant when you are taking these medicines.

-Side effects from ACE inhibitors are rare.
+Side effects from ACE inhibitors are unusual.

 You may have a dry cough.
 This may go away after a while.
 It also may start after you have been taking the medicine for some time.
 Tell your provider if you develop a cough.
 Sometimes reducing your dose helps.
 But sometimes, your provider will switch you to a different medicine.
 Do not lower your dose without talking with your provider first.